youheekil/blog/content/posts/project1-2.Starbucks Twitter Sentiment Analysis/index.md

 There have been instances where a brand sentiment were shown on account of tweets by consumers.

-As part of a data engineering course at Udacity, I wored on a project to create a Starbucks data lake for different data personas - including data engineers, ML practitioners and BI analysts - to analyze trends over time.
+Therefore, I wored on a project to create a Starbucks data lake to analyze current trend.

-We leveraged the Databricks Lakehouse Platform to ingest unstructured data from Twitter using the Tweepy libaray
+We leveraged the Databricks Lakehouse Platform to ingest unstructured data from Twitter using the Tweepy libaray and Confluent Kafka.